shigeyukey/shige-addons-wiki/src/patrons_q_and_a.md

 If it is within 3 months of payment, Patreon's feature allows me to refund you quickly.
 Please contact me via direct message on Patreon.

-If you have paid incorrectly for more than 3 months (e.g. completely forgot to cancel), we need some other refund way, in this case please contact me.
+If you have paid incorrectly for more than 3 months (e.g. forgot to cancel), we need some other refund way, in this case please contact me.

 ### Q. Is it legal to buy and sell Anki add-ons?